Romain Danzé: Rennes

 Ahead of the 2010–11 season, Danzé signed a contract with Stade Rennais, keeping him until 2013.
 It came after when his future at the club was uncertain.
 At the start of the 2010–11 season, he established himself in the starting eleven, playing in the right–back position following the departure of Rod Fanni.
 Although Danzé played in the right–back position for most of the season, he played in the right–midfield position on two occasions.
 Danzé helped the side keep three consecutive clean sheets between 14 August 2010 and 28 August 2010.
-He also helped the side go on a nine league matches without a loss, resulting in the club placing at the top of the table.
-It wasn't until on 4 October 2010 when he scored his first goal of the season, in a 3–1 win against Toulouse.
-A month later against Lyon on 6 November 2010, Danzé captained the side for the first time and helped the drew 1–1.
+He also helped the side go nine league matches without a loss, resulting in the club placing at the top of the table.
+He scored his first goal of the season on 4 October 2010 in a 3–1 win against Toulouse.
+A month later against Lyon on 6 November 2010, Danzé captained the side for the first time and helped them draw 1–1.
 Danzé, once again, helped the side keep four consecutive clean sheets between 1 December 2010 and 18 December 2010.
 In a match against AC Arles-Avignon on 15 January 2011, he set up the club's first goal of the game, in a 4–0 win.
 Despite facing injuries during the 2010–11 season, Danzé played in every league match, as he made forty–one appearances and scoring once in all competitions.